grafana/mimir/docs/sources/operators-guide/architecture/components/ruler/index.md

 ![Architecture of Grafana Mimir's ruler component](ruler.svg)

+## Operational modes

+The ruler supports two different rule evaluation modes, adaptable according to the specific needs of the user:

+- **Internal:** This is the default mode.
+When set, the ruler connects directly through its built-in querier to ingesters and store-gateways, and internally evaluates the rule expression to generate the resulting series.
+  In most use cases this mode is solvent enough.
+However, in those where the evaluation complexity is high enough, the latency can be increased up to the point of limiting the correct functioning of the component.

+- **Remote:** In this mode the ruler delegates rule expression evaluation to the query-frontend.
+In this way, we can leverage all the optimizations that this component offers us, such as [query sharding]({{< relref "../../query-sharding/index.md" >}}), allowing us to horizontally scale and drastically reducing evaluation times.<br/>
+  To enable query-frontend rule evaluation, set the `-ruler.query-frontend.address` CLI flag or its respective YAML configuration parameter for the ruler.
+  Communication between ruler and query-frontend is established over gRPC, so if needed, we can make use of client-side load balancing by prefixing the address value with `dns://`.

 ## Recording rules

 The ruler evaluates the expressions in the recording rules at regular intervals and writes the results back to the ingesters.